-Financial instruments are recorded at fair value when acquired or issued.
-In subsequent periods, equities traded in an active market and derivatives, if any, are reported at fair value, with any unrealized gains and losses reported in operations, other than financial instruments related to endowment funds.
-In addition, all bonds and guaranteed investment certificates have been designated to be in the fair value category, with gains and losses reported in operations, other than financial instruments related to endowment funds.
-All other financial instruments are reported at cost or amortized cost less impairment, if applicable.
-Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
-Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each statement of financial position date and charged to the financial instrument for those measured at amortized cost.
+In subsequent periods, equities traded in an active market and derivatives are reported at fair value, with any change in fair value reported in income.
+All other financial instruments are reported at cost or amortized cost less impairment.
+Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items measured at fair value and charged to the financial instrument for those measured at amortized cost.